 Bass guitars come in a couple sizes, including short scale, standard, and extra-long scale, and varying numbers of strings (most bass guitars have four strings, but advanced players will often play bass guitars with five or even six strings, which give the bass a lower range).
 For new students, we recommend the four-string bass, and the short-scale bass size is a good option for students with smaller hands.
 Basses also come in solidbody and hollowbody.
 Solidbody (a bass that’s made from a single piece of wood and is not hollow) basses are the most common.

-If you’re playing bass, you’ll need an amplifier to be heard, so you’ll want to buy a bass amp as well.
-You won’t need to bring this with you to lessons, as we’ll have amps we can use, but to practice at home, you’ll need to have one!
+An electric bass needs an amplifier to be heard, so you’ll want a bass amp as well.
+We’ll have amps you can use at the school, but for online lessons or practicing at home, you’ll need your own.
 As with all instruments, we recommend you try before you buy, because there are a ton of different kinds of basses!
-A good option for trying different bass guitars without commitment is to rent from Rock N Roll Rentals on Burnet in North Austin.
+Our Austin students can try out different bass guitars without commitment by renting from places like Rock N Roll Rentals on Burnet Rd, but most cities should offer good rental options with a quick online search.